Special Jurisdiction of the Armed Forces and Chaplaincy: Controversy over Jones' disaffiliation

 However, Jones claimed to Religion News Service that he had withdrawn from the ACNA on September 20 and was thus not subject to Wood's inhibition, and on September 22, the JAFC's executive committee issued a letter announcing that it had withdrawn the jurisdiction from the ACNA.
 In a recording of a video call with chaplains that the JAFC posted on YouTube, Jones denied that the allegations against him were legitimate (dismissing some as an expression of a "woke USA"), rejected Wood's ability to inhibit him and argued that the ACNA had delayed a purported revision to the canon establishing the SJAFC that would explicitly recognize a right to disaffiliate.
 Wood and the ACNA disputed the ability of the SJAFC to leave the province, arguing that it had been instituted as a "canonical ministry" of the ACNA and thus did not have the right of a diocese to withdraw.
 Meanwhile, a law firm hired by the JAFC insisted that it did have the ability to leave and sent a cease and desist letter to the ACNA stating that the ACNA does not have "any ecclesiastical or practical right of supervision over the Jurisdiction or its chaplaincy program."
 On September 25, the ACNA College of Bishops elected SJAFC Suffragan Bishop Jay Cayangyang bishop of the SJAFC.
 According to the ACNA, it initiated processes with the Department of Defense to ensure chaplains who wished to remain endorsed by ACNA could retain an uninterrupted endorsement, and a Department of War official told RNS that "chaplains should not be concerned about their certifications to serve."

 The JAFC responded by filing a lawsuit in the Charleston Division of the United States District Court for the District of South Carolina on October 6, 2025, accusing the ACNA of multiple unfair business practices including alleged misrepresentation, false advertising, misappropriation, tortious interference, trademark infringement, defamation, and breach of the South Carolina Unfair Trade Practices Act.
 Following the filing of the complaint, a JAFC spokesperson provided an FAQ document to members of the media claiming that Jones was the victim of "a targeted attack" by Wood and citing Jones' alleged criticism of "errors, missteps, and mismanagement within the Archbishop's office."

+As of February 2026, the SJAFC claimed 150 affiliated chaplains.